MiguelZablah/ReusableCode/README.md

 // Creates Cookie
 /*
 * If Cookie was not created return null
-* If it was creted return a text with wath it was created */ cookie.create(cookieName, cookieValue, durationInDays);
+* If it was creted return a string with what it was created
+* durationInDays is optional, by default its 10 days */ cookie.create(cookieName, cookieValue, durationInDays);